 • Creates new human capital, and subsidises non-employed people.

-• Requires humane qualities: sense of humanity – compassion, co-operation, judgement, healing,
+• Requires humane qualities: sense of humanity – compassion, co-operation, judgement, healing, reconciling characteristics, non-competitive personalities.

 Problems

-• No direct payment between provider and beneficiary: requires public or donor funding derived from
+• No direct payment between provider and beneficiary: requires public or donor funding derived from elsewhere.

 • Large-scale state employment can be ineffective: bureaucratic, stifles innovation